MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

     | take 100
     ```

-1. Select the query code and run it to see the first 100 rows in the table.
+1. Select the query code and run it to see 100 rows of data from the table.

     ![Screenshot of a KQL query.](./Images/kql-query.png)